Oxford spelling

-Oxford spelling (also Oxford English Dictionary spelling, Oxford style, or Oxford English spelling) is a spelling standard, named after its use by the Oxford University Press, that prescribes the use of British spelling in combination with the suffix -ize in words like realize and organization instead of -ise endings.
+Oxford spelling (also Oxford English Dictionary spelling, Oxford style, or Oxford English spelling) is a British spelling standard, named after its use by the Oxford University Press.
+It uses the letter -z- in Greek-derived words with the suffix -ize/-ise (in words such as realize and organization) instead of the -s- variant used by other British dictionaries and style guides.
+This spelling is chosen to more closely reflect the origins in the Greek suffix ίζω (ízō).

 Oxford spelling is used by many UK-based academic journals (for example, Nature) and many international organizations (for example, the United Nations and its agencies).
 It is common for academic, formal, and technical writing for an international readership.
 In digital documents, Oxford spelling may be indicated by the IETF language tag en-GB-oxendict (or historically by en-GB-oed).

 Defining feature

+Oxford spelling uses the spelling ize alongside lyse: organization, realize, privatize and recognizable, rather than organisation, realise, privatise and recognisable – but analyse and paralyse.
+Words such as advise, advertise, improvise, surprise are spelled thus in all varieties of English, since ise in them is not a suffix, but a part of an English or French root.

-Oxford spelling uses the suffix ize alongside lyse: organization, privatize and recognizable, rather than organisation, privatise and recognisable – alongside analyse, paralyse etc. The Oxford University Press states that the belief that ize is an exclusively North American variant is incorrect.
-The Oxford spelling affects about 200 verbs, and is favoured on etymological grounds, in that ize corresponds more closely to the Greek root of most ize verbs, -ίζω (ízō).
+The ize spelling of the suffix has been attested in British English over centuries.
+The Oxford spelling affects about 200 verbs and is favoured on etymological grounds, in that ize corresponds more closely to the Greek etymon, ίζω (ízō).

-The suffix ize has been in use in the UK since the 15th century, and is the spelling variation used in North American English.
+The spelling ize has been in use in the UK since the 15th century, and is the spelling variation used in North American English.
 The Oxford English Dictionary lists the ise form of words separately, as "a frequent spelling of IZE ...":

 This practice probably began first in French; in modern French the suffix has become iser, alike in words from Greek, as baptiser, évangéliser, organiser, and those formed after them from Latin, as civiliser, cicatriser, humaniser.

 Hence, some have used the spelling ise in English, as in French, for all these words, and some prefer ise in words formed in French or English from Latin elements, retaining ize for those formed from Greek elements.

 However, the suffix itself, whatever the element to which it is added, is in its origin the Greek ιζειν, Latin izāre; and, as the pronunciation is also with z, there is no reason why in English the special French spelling should be followed, in opposition to that which is at once etymological and phonetic.
 In this Dictionary the termination is uniformly written ize.

-(In the Greek ιζ, the i was short, so originally in Latin, but the double consonant z (= dz, ts) made the syllable long; when the z became a simple consonant, /idz/ became īz, whence English /aɪz/.)
+-lyse spelling

-The Oxford use of ize does not extend to the spelling of words not traced to the Greek izo, izein suffixes.
-One group of such words is those ending in lyse, such as analyse, paralyse and catalyse, which come from the Greek verb λύω, lyo, the perfective (aorist) stem of which is lys-: for these, lyse is the more etymological spelling.
-Others include advertise, arise, compromise, chastise, disguise, improvise, prise (in the sense of open), and televise.
+The Oxford use of ize does not extend to the spelling of words not traced to the Greek ízō suffix.
+This includes a number of words ending in lyse, such as analyse and paralyse, which are derived from the Greek noun stem λύσις (lysis, 'release').
+These are spelled with s in Oxford spelling and British English in general, while American and Canadian English have adopted them with z (analyze, paralyze).

-In addition to the OUP's "Oxford"-branded dictionaries, other British dictionary publishers that list ize suffixes first include Cassell, Collins, and Longman.